 Boutique hotels offer a more intimate experience than big-box major hotel chains, and you can also book them using rewards.
 Here’s what you need to know.

-While my co-branded hotel credit cards like the IHG Rewards Club Premier Credit Card and the Hilton Honors American Express Surpass® Card help me earn free stays within their respective brands all over the world, there are always times when an independent boutique hotel may be a better accommodation option for me.
+While my co-branded hotel credit cards like the IHG Rewards Club Premier Credit Card and the Hilton Honors American Express Surpass® Card help me earn reward stays within their respective brands all over the world, there are always times when an independent boutique hotel may be a better accommodation option for me.

 Boutique hotels can also be booked using rewards points

 Whatever your reason for thinking beyond the hotel brands – a better location, a more local experience, lower room rates or simply because the hotel group where you have your points does not have availability when or where you need it – where you stay when you travel is your choice and should reflect your style.